Partnership with VIU / Milner Gardens & Woodland

 Special guests at the opening included VIU President Dr. Ralph Nilson, Chief Michael Recalma of the Qualicum First Nation, Geoff Ball, Executive Director of Milner and descendants of Ted and Mary Greig for whom the garden is named.

-Work will continue for some time to complete the Garden’s collection of 250 rhododendrons, along with benches, companion plantings and interpretive signs, and MARS is pleased to provide our continuing support to the project.
+Work will continue for some time to complete the Garden’s collection of rhododendrons and companion plants, along with benches and interpretive signs.
+Like all gardens, the Greig Rhododendron Species Garden is a work in progress, and MARS is please to provide our continuing support to help it grow.